|

 3) To measure pressure differences across the valves of the heart

-The procedure is performed in a hospital setting and while it only takes about 30-60 minutes, the preparation and recovery time can take several additional hours.
-In certain instances, the patient may have to spend the night in the hospital either before or after the procedure.
+The procedure is performed in a hospital setting, and while it only takes about 30-60 minutes, the preparation and recovery time can take several additional hours.
+Sometimes, the patient may have to spend the night in the hospital before or after the procedure.
 After cardiac catheterization, the doctor should have an informed idea of what is causing the problem and will be able to determine the best treatment plan for the patient.
-Full recovery time is usually a week or less depending on where the catheter was inserted; the patient will need to keep the insertion area clean during recovery.
+Full recovery time is usually a week or less, depending on where the catheter was inserted; the patient must keep the insertion area clean during recovery.

-For patients undergoing cardiac catheterization electively, the risk of complications is low.
+The risk of complications for patients undergoing cardiac catheterization electively is low.
 The most common complications include bleeding or discomfort at the site of access, either in the groin or the wrist.
-Rarely these bleeding complications require a blood transfusion or surgery to fix the artery.
-Less common, though more dangerous, complications can occur, including stroke, heart attack or even death.
+Rarely do these bleeding complications require a blood transfusion or surgery to fix the artery.
+Less common, though more dangerous, complications can occur, including stroke, heart attack, or even death.
 You should talk to your doctor about these risks.

-The great majority of procedures are done to determine whether there are significant blockages in the arteries that feed your heart.
-If your doctor finds a severe blockage, he or she may open that blockage with a balloon and stent, which is a small tube of metal inserted to keep the artery open.
+Most procedures are done to determine whether there are significant blockages in the arteries that feed your heart.
+If your doctor finds a severe bottleneck, he or she may open that blockage with a balloon and stent, a small metal tube inserted to keep the artery open.
 If your doctor finds several severe blockages, he or she may suggest you have coronary bypass surgery.

 Have A Question?